Knowledge speaks, but wisdom listens.

 Unfortunately we can gain a lifetime of knowledge, yet never see the wisdom in it.

 Just a little shout out to all my Single friends and bloggers.
 I hope you have an amazing day on yet another hyped up, commercialised day of worship to another mystical glorious Saint!
-I dislike this day for two reasons:

 Just because you’re ‘alone’ today doesn’t make you any less of a person.
 You keep being the best YOU that you can be and I’m sure someone will come along one day and show you how much they love and worship you every day, not just on Valentine’s Day!